 These examples release people to use their time for more challenging and creative tasks that befits their experience and qualifications.

 In the next few years, we will be ushering in and furiously adopting Self-Service 3.0 solutions on the World’s First Conversational Voice AI platform, Alan AI.
-We will have human-like conversations with software applications in the upcoming Self-Service 3.0 era, where solutions will create delightful human-like experiences.
+We will have human-like conversations with software applications in the upcoming Self-Service 3.0 era, where solutions will create delightful human-like experiences to interact with banks, merchants, healthcare services, and more on a day-to-day basis.

 Besides providing human-like, empathetic conversations, Alan AI Platform will release humans to do more productive, value-add work.